helmianto/codeigniter-4-autocrud-boilerplate/README.md

 ## Credits

-Thanks to Alex Lancer (https://github.com/alexlancer) who has created an awesome project that has really helped many developers speed up the application development process.
+Thanks to Alex Lancer (https://github.com/alexlancer) who has created an awesome project that has helped many developers speed up the application development process (Especially Codeigniter 4 development process).

 For details, you can see more about this project via the link (https://github.com/alexlancer/CodeIgniter4-CRUD-Library-Tutorial-files) and YouTube Tutorial (https://www.youtube.com/watch?v=q39sfK1gOGE&list=PLYogo31AXFBNdfzh5Vkw-AWKDflRBSSIh)